- May 18, 2015

 What would you say was the overall impact of employing the 7 Questions in your meetings with staff members?

 CEO – More engaged employees after the sessions was one positive outcome.
 “Engaged” is represented by more questions coming my way about work issues, more engagement in team discussions and meetings, and noticeably more engaged in the overall mission of the organization.

 Overall, the CEO’s lesson was that to get to the truth, you have to keep asking.
 Usually the employee has so rarely been asked these types of questions with any sincerity, that the glib, quick answers come naturally.
 It is through repeating the questions, encouraging the employee to go deeper into the answer that you will finally get to the truth.

 I will continue to update you on what I learn from other practitioners.
 I would appreciate hearing from you of any lessons you have learned or questions you would like addressed in future blogs.
 You can reach me via e-mail to join the conversation.

 If you would like a PDF of the Seven Questions tool, drop me an e-mail.
-Once you have the questions in hand, I encourage you to get Creating High Perfomers for a more detailed look at the tool and its uses.
+Once you have the questions in hand, I encourage you to get the 2nd edition of Creating High Perfomers for a more detailed look at the tool and its uses.